gophergala/golab/README.md

 Introduction
 ---

 **Gopher's Labyrinth** (or just **GoLab**) is a 2-dimensional Labyrinth game where you control [Gopher](http://golang.org/doc/gopher/frontpage.png) (who else) and your goal is to get to the Exit point of the Labyrinth.
-Controlling Gopher is very easy: just click with your mouse to where you want it to move (but there must be a free straight line to it).
+Controlling Gopher is very easy: just click with your _left_ mouse button to where you want it to move (but there must be a free straight line to it).
+You can even queue multiple target points forming a _path_ on which Gopher will move along.
+If you click with the _right_ mouse button, the path will be cleared.

 TODO: Screenshot